-I want you to think of designing a photo book as a new ‘photo-finishing’ option.
+What would it feel like to think of designing a photo album as a new ‘photo-finishing’ option?
 When you took photos using film it was never a second thought that you would have them developed.
 That same thought should apply to your best digital photos.
-I am not referring to printing photographs, which is part of the definition of photo-finishing, but instead to use photo book design software to print your photos within a storybook fashion.
+I am not referring to printing photographs, which is part of the definition of photo-finishing, but instead to use photo album design software to print your photos within a storybook fashion.

 - Identify a specific theme – a milestone birthday, a family reunion, a vacation, an annual yearbook capturing your favorite memories from a specific year.
 The list could go on and on, but the key thing to remember is to pick a theme that is memorable and personal to you.

-- Edit your photos – I always recommend editing your photos in your favorite editing software versus the photo book software.
+- Edit your photos – I always recommend editing your photos in your favorite editing software versus the photo album software.
 Lightroom and Adobe Elements are two options that I like and use, however PicMonkey is another option that is fairly popular and offers both a basic and pro option.

-- Select your photo book software – There are many companies who provide FREE photo book software.
+- Select your photo album software – There are many companies who provide FREE photo book software.
 I like Mixbook for their excellent customer service, good quality products and easy to use design software.
 You might also visit this site Photo Book Girl.
 She provides a good review of photo books along with their features and benefits.

 I design an annual year in review book along with a vacation book.
 It is my favorite way of sharing my family memories.
-The best part however, is when I find the kids (sitting together) looking at the books from the past years.
+The best part, however, is when I find the kids (sitting together) looking at the books from the past years.
 That is a memory that I have as a child (sitting together looking at photos) and I am happy that even with all the changes in technology I can give this same memory to my children.